Jump to:

 Humidity Range

 Your facility's tap water supply is likely either too clean or too rich in chemicals and mineral content.
 Therefore, facility water will need conditioning, or you will need to purchase water from an outside source.
 It's recommended that you send a facility water sample to a qualified independent laboratory to determine the chemical and mineral content in the water supply.
-City or town water reports only measure at the utility water station, not the water into your building.
+City or town water reports only measure at the utility station, not the water in your building.
 Choose the filtration system to achieve the water quality recommended by your manufacturer.

 Demineralizer systems, coupled with filtration, are often options offered by a manufacturer to protect chambers internally.
-Semi-annual, in-house water testing can measure most chemicals, and a meter can calculate the total dissolved solids in your facility water.
+Semi-annual, in-house water testing can measure most chemicals, and a meter can calculate the total dissolved solids in your facility's water.
 If you use the incorrect water type, it will corrode and eventually destroy the internal workings of a chamber.
-The damage begins inside the pipes that transport the water, so by the time the naked eye can see a leak, the damage to the water lines is beyond repair and the lines must be reconstructed.
+The damage begins inside the pipes that transport the water, so by the time the naked eye can see a leak, the damage to the water lines is beyond repair, and the lines must be reconstructed.

-Percent Relative Humidity (RH%) Vs. Temperature
+Percent Relative Humidity (RH%) and Temperature

 Electronic Sensor Measurement